juhokallio/AiMusic/README.md

 # AiMusic

 A music composing program.
-Work in progress.
+Not truly finished.
+For the theoretical ideas behind the code, see my [report](docs/seminar-report.pdf) from the related seminar.

 ## The Search for Pure Art